 When you touch the bar at the bottom of the chest, you know you’re getting the full range of motion and really exercising your pectoral muscles.

-You don’t want the bar to touch on the middle of your chest because you won’t be getting the full extension.
+You don’t want the bar to touch the middle of your chest because you won’t be getting the full extension.

-Try go as far up and as far down as you can, this will help increase your overall power and strength.
+Try to go as far up and as far down as you can, this will help increase your overall power and strength.

 So those were some bench press tips for women.
 If you want to learn more about the bench, then I’d recommend checking out this program.